alejandrovega44/CSCE-470-Anime-Recommender/Readme.txt

-to populate your datbase you must run your mongodb server and then open in your browser the retrieveData.html in your browser and don't recieve an error

-pip install -U textblob nltk
-python -m textblob.download_corpora
+to populate your datbase you must run your mongodb server and then open in your browser the retrieveData.html in your browser and don't recieve an error sudo apt-get install python-pip pip install simplejson pip install -U textblob nltk python -m textblob.download_corpora move mltk_data to your web folder/ /var/www/ folder depending if you are using apache2 or something else